disconnectme/chrollusion/README.markdown

 # Collusion for Chrome (and Safari!)

-Collusion for Chrome is a browser extension that lets you visualize the invisible websites tracking you.
+Collusion for Chrome is a browser extension that lets you visualize and, optionally, block the invisible websites tracking you.

 You might fancy [watching a demo](https://www.youtube.com/watch?v=zP79Iwm0xbA) or [trying the extension](https://disconnect.me/collusion).